ndziuba/EnterpriseAI-Project/README.md

     Prometheus:       To get metrics for the deployments and the cluster with metrics-server.
     Grafana:          To provide the dashboards for the Kubernetes environment.

+### DVC with Dagshub
+Because Github has a file size limit and can not integrate with S3 Buckets we additionally used Dagshub, an data science oriented git repository.
+With Dagshub we can use an S3 Bucket as DVC Storage and integrate it into the Dagshub Repository, which is synchronizing with GitHub.
+It provides a hosted Mlflow, but because we self-hosted a newer version we did not use it, and has additional features like a data pipeline visualizer.

-### Continuous Integration and Deployment with Yatai
+## Continuous Integration and Deployment with Yatai
 Yatai is the cloud deployment infrastructure for BentoML and represents our CI/CD pipeline.
 This project is used to manage Bentofiles in a repository, build the Docker Images and deploy them to Kubernetes.
 While most of the steps are automated by default, the process after pushing a Bentofile to Yatai had to be automated with a script.